espressif/kicad-libraries/README.md

 ### 3D Models

 Espressif provides some 3D models to help you with your project inside the ``3d`` folder.

-To use the files, you need to create an environment variable add the ``3d`` folder path.
+To use the files, you need to create an environment variable on the ``3d`` folder path.

 * Open ``Open Preferences`` -> ``Configure Paths...``
 * Create the new variable: